ivan-hc/AppMan/README.md

 AppMan uses [appimageupdatetool](https://github.com/AppImage/AppImageUpdate) to update AppImages (if zsync support is available), there is also an option to clean all backup files created after each update.

 # Requirement
+AppMan works with:
 - [appimageupdatetool](https://github.com/AppImage/AppImageUpdate) to update AppImages
 - [pkg2appimage](https://github.com/AppImage/pkg2appimage) to compile *.ylm recipes
 - [appimagetool](https://github.com/AppImage/AppImageKit) to convert a *.AppDir folder to AppImage

+Each AppImage is included in the installation script.

 # Installation
-I decided to concentrate all the work in a hypothetical /opt/bin folder.
-Download the [installer](https://raw.githubusercontent.com/ivan-hc/AppMan/main/INSTALL) and run it AS ROOT to create the above path and symlinks for the [appimage tools needed](https://github.com/ivan-hc/AppMan/tree/main/appimage-tools) in /usr/bin:
+The installer requires privileges to create an /opt/bin directory and three symlinks for each [appimage tool needed](https://github.com/ivan-hc/AppMan/tree/main/appimage-tools) directly in /usr/bin to work.
+Learn more by read the [INSTALL](https://raw.githubusercontent.com/ivan-hc/AppMan/main/INSTALL) script.

+Download and run the INSTALL script:

 `wget https://raw.githubusercontent.com/ivan-hc/AppMan/main/INSTALL`